se-edu/se-book/oopImplementation/aggregation/text.md

 <div id="body">

-Implementation is similar to that of aggregation except the ‘containee’ object can exist even after the ‘container’ object is deleted.
+Implementation is similar to that of composition except the _containee_ object can exist even after the _container_ object is deleted.

 <tip-box>

-Example:
+:package: Example:

 <img src="{{baseUrl}}/oopImplementation/aggregation/images/carPerson.png" height="40" />
 <p/>